notofonts/noto-docs/src/miniarticles/NotoLoopedLaoUI.md

 # Noto Looped Lao UI

-Noto Looped Lao UI is a Looped design optimized for user interface elements (menus, buttons, text boxes) in apps and on websites for the Lao script.
+Noto Looped Lao UI is an unmodulated design in the more traditional looped variant of the Lao script, suitable for app and website user interfaces.

-It contains 151 glyphs and 9 OpenType features, and supports 106 characters from the Unicode blocks: Lao, Basic Latin, General Punctuation, Latin-1 Supplement.
+Noto Looped Lao UI contains 151 glyphs, 9 OpenType features, and supports 106 characters from 4 Unicode blocks: Lao, Basic Latin, General Punctuation, Latin-1 Supplement.

 ## Supported writing systems